DeClercqJan/pokemon/README.md

 - or I could use react front-end with state and such and only call API if new things are needed.
 This should greatly improve loading speed
 - or maybe best, because it's php, just store previous data in cookies and concat this with new information needed
 - feedback Danny: my way of including html in function is creating new view.
 Better to have a few lines of PHP in MY view than to create this awkward function.
 Thijs: you will need to mix php and html at some point anyway
+- check if mailer works from BeCode's location

 # ORIGINAL ASSIGNMENT BELOW